OpenNebula/docs/source/deployment/open_cloud_host_setup/lxd_driver.rst

     # umount $block
     # losetup -d $block

-Now the image is ready to be used, you can also use ``qemu-img`` to convert image format.
+Now the image is ready to be used, you can also use ``qemu-img`` to convert the image format.
 Note that you can use any linux standard filesystem / partition layout as a base image for the contianer.
 This enables you to easily import images from raw lxc, root partitions from KVM images or proxmox templates.

 Use a linuxcontainers.org Marketplace
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~